Tainted\\Coders

 }

 The match time won't tick on its own.
-We need a system to update according to the time that has passed since the last tick.
+We need a system to update according to the time that has passed since the last tick which is being handled by countdown above.

 Bevy has a built in Time resource we can use to get the delta in seconds of the time between this tick and the last.
 We simply tick ahead our timer according to this value.